-Although advances have been made in terms of securing a reliable supply of good quality fertilised eggs, the maximum annual egg production for dhufish has been 1.5 million.
+Although advances were made in terms of securing a reliable supply of good quality fertilised eggs, the maximum annual egg production for dhufish was 1.5 million.
 This is insufficient to support an industry.
 During the 1999/2000 season, success was achieved in obtaining and fertilising eggs from females caught from the wild during the spawning season, making available another source of eggs.
 Collection of sexually mature females in suitable physical condition is time consuming and is therefore expensive.
 However, this must be weighed against the cost of maintaining large numbers of captive broodstock year round: broodstock must be held in large tanks and are fed high quality food.
-Hatchery-reared dhufish have reached sexual maturity.
-If these fish spawn successfully in their tanks, without the need to administer exogenous hormones, egg production will eclipse production from all other sources.
-This would be particularly true if attempts to stimulate hatchery-reared dhufish to spawn out of season using photo-therm manipulation are successful.
+Had hatchery-reared dhufish reached sexual maturity and had spawned successfully in their tanks, without the need to administer exogenous hormones, egg production would have eclipsed production from all other sources.
+This would be particularly true if attempts to stimulate hatchery-reared dhufish to spawn out of season using photo-therm manipulation had been successful.
 Hormonal induction of ovulation and stripping of fish caught from the wild will, however, remain important to maintain genetic diversity (particularly in early days when hatchery-reared fish come from limited numbers of broodstock), replace stock after a disease outbreak, or for advanced genetic manipulation (triploid, hybridisation).
 A sensible approach to egg production would be to incorporate all three sources of eggs in such a way as to take advantage of the benefits offered by each.